Sam Bennett stripped of a second stage win at this year’s Vuelta a España

 Ireland’s Sam Bennett celebrates as he crosses the finish line to win stage 9 of the La Vuelta from Castrillo del Val to Aguilar de Campoo, a win that was later wiped out.
 Photograph: Ander Gillenea/AFP via Getty Images

-Just when it seemed everything and everyone had been perfectly aligned and all Sam Bennett had to do was ride off the train and work his magic, which is exactly what he did, the Irish rider later found himself relegated from his second stage win of the Vuelta a España.
+On the first approach everything and everyone appeared reasonably aligned and all Sam Bennett had to do was work his magic, riding off the front of the bunch sprint that marked the expected hectic finish to stage 9 of the Vuelta a España.

-Initially it seemed the only danger was that Bennett was making it look easy, which of course it wasn’t, still that didn’t stop him from sitting up on his bike at the line and clenching his fists, as well he might.
+“It was a big fight,” Bennett said in the immediate post-race interview at Aguilar de Campoo, at that point still believing he’d won his second stage of this race, and ninth Grand Tour win in all, but perhaps hinting at something else too.
+“We had some guys nearly put us in the barriers trying to take the wheel, so it was a bit sketchy . . . ”

-Just under half an hour later, Bennett already completing his victory interview and believing he had taken his 50th career victory and Deceuninck-QuickStep’s 100th Grand Tour stage, word emerged the race commissaires ruled he had been overly aggressive in the way he shoulder charged Emils Liepins out of the way, even after it appeared the Trek-Segafredo rider tried to push his way into Bennett’s lead-out train.
-Liepins ended up 13th on the stage.
+A bit sketchy indeed, because on the second approach – or rather the overhead race replay – Bennett was seen to make head and shoulder contact with the Latvian rider Emils Liepins, just under 1km from the line, not once but twice.

 Dit is helemaal niet je positie behouden, dit is gewoon je positie eerlijk dreigen te verliezen en iemand een kwak uitdelen om die te behouden. pic.twitter.com/jVfDXD2B7h— Elias Corneillie (@Elias_Be) October 29, 2020